 Once you’ve made the necessary changes to your DNS records, be patient and wait.
 The changes can take time to happen, as much as 24 hours.
 Usually when I do this, I just leave it to propagate overnight and only check back much later.

-Conclusion: Moving Doesn’t Have to be a Nightmare
+Conclusion: Switching Web Host Doesn’t Have to be a Nightmare

 By now you have probably realized how big the difference a good web host can make.
 Performance and reliability aside, a good web host can save you much time and money down the road.
 Knowing you can rely on the help of your host can be invaluable and choosing the right web host is important.

-In case you’re already in a situation where you’re unhappy with your host and looking for a move, remember to check out our extensive reviews that keep an eye on not just performance, but other notable features of the key web hosting service providers as well.
+In case you’re already in a situation where you’re unhappy with your host and looking for a move, remember to check out our extensive web host reviews that keep an eye on not just performance, but other notable features of the key hosting service providers as well.